Sandsoft Games in Saudi Arabia will make games for Middle Eastern players

 “I found partners which share the same vision about changing the region, allowing new talent to grow within the region, and bringing talent from global scale to this landscape as well to help form it and help to elevate it,” Fadl said.

-Sandsoft has a number of openings and it is recruiting employees on its web site.
+Sandsoft has a number of openings and is recruiting employees on its website.
 The team has 24 employees now, and Fadl hopes to have 64 within the next month across three offices in Riyadh, Shanghai, and Dubai.

 Fadl said he grew up as a mixed German and Egyptian citizen in Germany, and he often felt like an outcast.
 But online, he said people didn’t care who you were, only that you played games.